Dorky is in the eye of the beholder, but it’s a universal truth that most teenagers don’t want to be dorky, and helmets are no exception.

 9 Cool Ebike Helmets

-After much online research, examining countless helmet options, and ordering and returning quite a few, we eventually settled upon this list of nine helmet ideas for teen ebikers.
+After much online research, examining countless helmet options, and ordering and returning quite a few, we eventually settled upon this list of nine helmet suggestions for teen ebikers.

 Safety note: All helmets in this list meet U.S. safety standards for bicycle helmets and are CPSC-certified.
 Some are also ebike certified (NTA-8776), others have MIPS, and one has both.NTA-8776 and MIPS are just two factors to consider when selecting an ebike helmet.